jeastham1993/zero-to-production-rust/README.md

   timeout_milliseconds: 10000 # Mail server timeout
 ```

+A future feature is to replace this with AWS System Manager Parameter Store.

 ## Test

 To test locally first ensure you have Docker up and running.
 Then: